arduino/docs-content/content/learn/04.electronics/10.power-pins/power-pins.md

 1. Powering via USB connector

-2. Powering via the barrel jack connector (if available on the board)
+2. Powering via the onboard barrel jack connector (if available on the board)

 3. Powering via the onboard battery connector (if available on the board)